amd/HPCTrainingDock/extras/scripts/aim-engine/rocbudai/no-gpu-addendum.md

 <!--
-  rocBudAI AIM-client runtime addendum. setup_rocbudai_aim.sh appends this to opencode's "instructions" AFTER the arch persona when the agent host has no local GPU, so it overrides the persona's local-execution guidance.
+  rocBudAI AIM-client runtime addendum.
+The patched rocbudai-tui appends this to opencode's "instructions" AFTER the arch persona when the agent host has no local GPU, so it overrides the persona's local-execution guidance.
 -->